kunhwiko/concepts/how_to_compsci.md

 Polling : sending a request for updated data (packets) in regular intervals (cycle of requests/responses) Streaming : sending a request that opens a channel using "sockets" (single request/response)

-Endpoint Protection : protect system from too many operations
+Endpoint Protection : protect system from too many operations (strong against DOS)
   1) Rate Limiting : limit number of operations (weak against DDOS)

 Usages for data